microsoft/vscode-edge-debug2/README.md

 ```

 #### Microsoft Edge (Chromium)
-If you are trying to launch Microsoft Edge (Chromium), the next version of Microsoft Edge, simply add a `version` attribute to your existing configuration with the version of Microsoft Edge (Chromium) you want to launch (`dev`, `beta`, or `canary`).
+If the stable release of Microsoft Edge (Chromium) is on your machine, this debug adapter will launch it by default.
+If you'd like to launch a different channel of Microsoft Edge (Chromium), simply add a `version` attribute to your existing configuration with the version you want to launch (`dev`, `beta`, or `canary`).
 The example configuration below will launch the Canary version of Microsoft Edge (Chromium):
 ```json
 {
     "name": "Launch localhost in Microsoft Edge (Chromium) Canary",